cbrooker/MMM-Todoist/README.md

 		</tr>
 		<tr>
 			<td><code>displayLastUpdate</code></td>
 			<td>If true this will display the last update time at the end of the task list.
-See screenshot bellow<br>
+See screenshot below<br>
 				<br><b>Possible values:</b> <code>boolean</code>
 				<br><b>Default value:</b> <code>false</code>
 			</td>